A no-go theorem for irreversibility along single-branch collapse dynamics: Proof of Theorem

-In \cite{della2025chains} it is shown that a compact dynamical system has a chain-transitive subsystem.
-Using the previous lemma and Remark~\ref{rem_strong}, we want to prove that every compact dynamical system has, in particular, a $\mathcal{SC}_d$-transitive subsystem.
+In \cite{della2025chains}, it is shown that a compact dynamical system has a chain-transitive subsystem.
+Using Lemma~\ref{lem_strongtrans} and Remark~\ref{rem_strong}, we want to prove that every compact dynamical system has, in particular, a $\mathcal{SC}_d$-transitive subsystem.

-Now are ready to prove the result, that we formulate here in the abstract topological dynamical notation.
+We are now ready to prove Theorem \ref{th_rec_}, which we state here in abstract topological dynamical terms for consistency.